Water, water everywhere!

 Chilhowee Lake (McCamy Lake)

-Make sure to have your camera ready, because the drive up the mountain offers several different breathtaking vistas of the Ocoee region.
 Sitting atop Chilhowee Mountain, this lake is equivalent to a private paradise.
 Bring a picnic and spend the afternoon splashing in the waters of this small oasis in the forest.
 The adventurous can take a short hike to beautiful Benton Falls viewing various flora and fauna along the way.

-Home to the Chilhowee Trail system, hikers and mountain bikers utilize the more than 20 miles of trails.
+Also, home to the Chilhowee Trail system, hikers and mountain bikers utilize the more than 20 miles of trails.

 Part of Chilhowee Recreation Area, Chilhowee Lake is popular for hiking, biking, swimming and picnicking.
 Picnic, bathhouse, and campground facilities available.
 Non-motorized boats are allowed, but gasoline motors are not. ($3.00 day parking fee).
 Location: From Hwy 64 turn onto Forest Service Rd 77.
 Drive 7.5 miles to Chilhowee Recreation Area.